 Katherine, Northern Territory

+Of the many things to do (and not to do (and not to do) in Australia, we tried to cross most off our bucket list.
+But we also wanted to find the more “off-the-beaten path” destinations.
 A lot of visitors to Australia make it to Uluru, Darwin, and Kakadu, but not as many visit Katherine.
 In the far north, Katherine is a pleasant settlement after driving for miles of semi-desert landscape.
 We had a great time in Katherine, exploring museums, hiking, and visiting the gorges in the Nitmiluk National Park.
 We felt as though we’d stumbled across a rare treasure: perhaps another of the hidden gems in Australia?
 The photo below is of the awesome Butterfly Gorge.

 The northern parts of Australia are infamous for containing a deadly and aggressive animal, the saltwater crocodile.
 In nearly every body of water in the upper parts of WA, NT, and QLD, you should be alert for the presence of “salties” as they’re called.
 They are found in both salt and freshwater.
 If they are known to be in the area, there will always be an abundance of signs warning you of their presence.
 You don’t want to mess with salties.